If you're self-employed or a member of a partnership and have been impacted by coronavirus (COVID-19) you may be eligible to claim the grant.

 - grant claim reference

-You should also keep any evidence that your business has been adversely affected by coronavirus at the time you made your claim.
+You must keep any evidence that your business has had reduced activity, capacity or demand due to coronavirus at the time you made your claim, such as:

 We are receiving very high numbers of calls.
 Contacting HMRC unnecessarily puts our essential public services at risk during these challenging times.